QualiChain/consortium/README.md

 This module provides an interface that allows universities to vote on new members of the consortium and to change the quorum required to make such decisions.
 It also gives the possibiliy to vote on the removal of a current member of the consortium.

 ### Installing and running (Simplified)
 Since the setup process for this module is quite extensive, most of it is already completed.
-Therefore, 3 new University Ethereum accounts were already created.
-One HEI contract for each University was also deployed.
+Therefore, 3 HEI accounts were already created.
+One HEI contract for each HEI was also deployed.

 All the information on the created accounts is available in the ``accounts.txt`` file.